 Figure 5.2.2.4.2-1: Procedure for SEALDD Connection Status Notification

-1. In order to notify a previously subscribed service consumer on SEALDD Connection Status event(s), the SEALDD Server shall send an HTTP POST request message to the service consumer with the request URI set to "{notifUri}", where the "notifUri" variable is set to the value received from the service consumer during the creation of the corresponding SEALDD Connection Status Subscription using the procedures defined in clause 5.2.2.3, and the request body including the ConnStatusNotif data structure.
+1. In order to notify a previously subscribed service consumer on SEALDD Connection Status event(s), the SEALDD Server shall send an HTTP POST request message to the service consumer with the request URI set to "{notifUri}", where the "notifUri" variable is set to the value received from the service consumer during the creation/update of the corresponding SEALDD Connection Status Subscription using the procedures defined in clause 5.2.2.3, and the request body including the ConnStatusNotif data structure.

 2a.
 Upon success, the service consumer shall respond to the SEALDD Server with an HTTP "204 No Content" status code.